Give any AI agent a human checkpoint.

 req.Header.Set("Authorization", "Bearer pp_live_...")

-LangChain, LangGraph, CrewAI, AutoGen, n8n, or raw requests.post().
-If it can make an HTTP call, it works.
-No decorator, no import, no framework constraint.
+LangChain, CrewAI, AutoGen, or a raw requests.post().
+If it can make an HTTP call, it works, with no decorator or import to wire in and nothing proprietary to adopt.

 SMS-first delivery